5 Turkey Hunting Scenarios You’re Likely to Experience

-There’s no tactic or strategy that always works when you’re calling wild turkeys.
-However, here are several scenarios that may help get a gobbler close enough for you to make the shot and take him home for dinner.
+There’s no single tactic or strategy that works 100% of the time when calling wild turkeys.
+However, here are several turkey hunting scenarios that may help get a gobbler close enough to make the shot and take him home for dinner.

-The best way to approach the use of calls is to understand that a turkey hunt is like a chess game.
-Although there are certain moves that the players learn to play the game, the real masters of the sport often break the rules to produce better results.
-Here are several standard plays in general calling situations.
+The best way to approach the use of turkey calls is to understand that a turkey hunt is much like a game of chess.
+Although there are certain moves players learn to play the game, the real masters of the sport often break said rules to produce results.

-Scenario One: You go into the woods a little before daylight and hear a turkey gobble.
-You slip into an area where you can see 30 to 40 yards in all directions and face the direction from which you expect the turkey to come.
-You give a soft tree call.
-The turkey gobbles back.
+Scenario One: You arrive to the woods a little before daylight and hear a turkey gobble.
+You slip into an area where you can see 30-40 yards in all directions and face the direction from which you expect the turkey to come.
+You give a soft tree call and the turkey gobbles back at you.

-In a few minutes, you hear the turkey fly-down from the roost and gobble as he hits the ground.
+A few minutes later, you hear the turkey fly-down from its roost and gobble as he hits the ground.
 Now you give a few light yelps.
-The tom gobbles again and moves closer.
+The tom thunders back and scoots closer.
 In a matter of minutes, the turkey appears and walks straight toward you.
 Your shotgun rests on your knee and is pointed at the turkey.
 When the bird is at 30 yards, you squeeze the trigger.
 Bang!
 The hunt is over.
+Pretty ideal, huh?

 Scenario Two: You hear a tom fly-down from the roost and gobble as he hits the ground.
 You give a few light yelps.
 The tom gobbles back but doesn’t move closer.
-Although you cluck and yelp, the bird keeps his distance.
-You begin cutting to the bird.
-Hearing the call, the turkey comes in.
+Although you cluck and yelp, the bird keeps his distance – this guy appears more stubborn.
+You begin cutting to the bird, which triggers something in him and he comes running.
 Bang!
 The hunt has ended.

 Scenario Three: The gobbler flies-down from the roost, gobbles and moves toward you.
-Then he stops just 50-yards away, strutting and drumming but not coming close enough for a shot.
-You make some soft clucks.
-Although the tom moves closer, he stops again at 40 yards, once more strutting, drumming and refusing to come closer.
+Then, he stops just 50-yards away, strutting and drumming but not coming close enough for a shot.
+You offer some soft clucks.
+Although the tom moves closer, he stops again, this time at 40 yards.
+Once more strutting, drumming but refusing to come closer.
 You give some light purrs that sound like a contented hen.
-The turkey moves closer.
-Bang!
-The hunt’s over.
+That got his attention!
+The turkey moves closer and bang!
+The hunt is over.

-Scenario Four: The gobbler flies-down and comes in but hangs-up at 50 yards.
-Although you try all the tactics in Scenario Three, none work.
-Using the mouth-diaphragm call, you direct your call to tree 10-yards behind you.
-The tom thinks the hen is walking-away from him and moves closer.
-Bang!
-The hunt has ended.
+Scenario Four: The gobbler flies-down and struts right over in your direction, but hangs-up at 50 yards.
+Although you try all the tactics in Scenario Three, nothing seems to work.
+Using the mouth-diaphragm call, you direct your call to a tree roughly 10-yards behind you.
+This fools the tom, and makes him think the hen is walking-away from him.
+Not acceptable.
+He comes charging over and bang!
+The hunt is over.

 Scenario Five: Same situation.
-You use all the above tactics but none work.
-The gobbler is still hung up at 50 yards and refuses to move.
-You let the tom walk-off.
+You use all the above tactics but nothing works.
+The gobbler is still hung up at 50 yards and refuses to budge.
+You let the tom walk away.
 When the bird is well out of sight, you circle to the right of the bird, take another stand, change calls and try again.
 This time the gobbler walks right in.
 Bang!
-You’ve had a successful hunt.
+Successful hunt.